JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 * There should be **no** casts done in the mock, or the expectations, unless the method has open generics.
 * DONE - Create `[RockCreate<>]` and `[RockMake<>]`.
 That should be a bit more concise than passing in `BuildType`.
 I can still use one `RockGenerator` class, and look at the name of the type to determine which one to build.
 Maybe rename `RockGenerator` to `RockAttributeGenerator`.
 * I think I can reduce the number of handler classes made.
 For example, two methods that take no arguments and return void have exactly the same handler.
 If I can map arguments+return types to a handler number + the member identifier, I could make that reduction.
+* When I generate the handler, what's the "proper" order?

+var @handler = this.Expectations.handlers0[0];
+@handler.CallCount++;
+var @result = @handler.Callback?.Invoke() ?? @handler.ReturnValue;
+return @result!;

+* The projected types, I'm thinking they should just go under the nested expectation type.

 More areas to test:

 * DONE - `IHaveLotsOfMembers` is causing an issue/error.
 Need to investigate.
+* DONE - Makes, gotta change that.
+* DONE - Open generics on a method
 * Properties that are `required` and/or `init`, as `ConstructorProperties` are generated
 * Explicit interface implementation, that generates other things
-* Open generics on a method
 * `ret return` types
-* Makes, gotta change that.
+* Remove FileName.cs from test project.